cb1kenobi/hyperloop/README.md

 - [Wiki](https://github.com/appcelerator/hyperloop/wiki)
 - [Mailing List](https://groups.google.com/forum/#!forum/tinext)

-## Design

-Hyperloop works by using a high-level [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) written in JavaScript and compiling that into native code using an [AOT](http://en.wikipedia.org/wiki/AOT_compiler) compiler.

-The compiler is broken into two subsystems: _backend_ and _frontend_.
-The _frontend_ will parse the input JavaScript source code and transform it into an [AST](http://en.wikipedia.org/wiki/Abstract_syntax_tree) and will resolve special reserved JavaScript keywords which instruct the compiler to perform specific code transformations (we call this CNI, short for Common Native Interface).
-Once CNI instructions are encountered, the _backend_ compiler will emit the appropriate language and OS specific code for the target platform.
-The _backend_ compiler is specific to each OS while the _frontend_ compiler is generic for all platforms.

-#### Generating Code

-The backend compiler will turn the appropriate CNI into the target language of that platform.
-For example, for iOS, the backend will generate Objective-C source code.
-For Android, the backend will generate Java, and so forth.

-The backend code will generate JS VM specific code, depending on the engine specified.
-By default, the backend will generate code for the [JavaScriptCore](http://trac.webkit.org/wiki/JavaScriptCore) engine (or "JSCore") which is part of the [WebKit](http://en.wikipedia.org/wiki/WebKit) opensource project.
-Currently, Hyperloop only supports JSCore.
-However, we intend to support [V8](https://code.google.com/p/v8/) eventually as well.

 ## Reporting Bugs or submitting fixes

 If you run into problems, and trust us, there are likely plenty of them at this point -- please create an [Issue](https://github.com/appcelerator/hyperloop/issues) or, even better, send us a pull request.
 You should also check out the [Mailing List](https://groups.google.com/forum/#!forum/tinext).